 Marfeel detected cases

+At Marfeel we have a dedicated team that takes care of the quality of ads that reviews ads being shown in our publisher network several times a day.
 When Marfeel detects a low-quality ad, they automatically ban the advertiser and buyer accounts on Marfeel's demand-side.
 After the buyer and advertiser have been fully banned, Marfeel contacts and reports the issue to the demand provider.